kubernetes/website/content/en/blog/_posts/Kong-Ingress-Controller-and-Service-Mesh.md

 ![K4K-gRPC](/images/blog/Kong-Ingress-Controller-and-Service-Mesh/KIC-gRPC.png)

-If you’d like a deeper dive into Kong Ingress Controller 0.7, please check out the [GitHub repository](https://github.com/Kong/kubernetes-ingress-controller).
+If you would like a deeper dive into Kong Ingress Controller 0.7, please check out the [GitHub repository](https://github.com/Kong/kubernetes-ingress-controller).

 But let’s get back to the service mesh support since that will be the main focal point of this blog post.
 Service mesh allows organizations to address microservices challenges related to security, reliability, and observability by abstracting inter-service communication into a mesh layer.
 But what if our mesh layer sits within Kubernetes and we still need to expose certain services beyond our cluster?
 Then you need an Ingress controller such as the Kong Ingress Controller.
 In this blog post, we’ll cover how to deploy Kong Ingress Controller as your Ingress layer to an Istio mesh.
 Let’s dive right in: